 - To change scales, choose a value from the expanded list to zoom to the scales specified.

-The 3D height control value is different than the distance-to-cursor z-value depicted in the coordinate system display, which is also at the bottom of your view.
+The 3D height control value is different than the distance-to-pointer z-value depicted in the coordinate system display, which is also at the bottom of your view.
 Z-values represent the elevation of the current pointer location in the view.

 3D-specific keyboard shortcuts